-All SCAN Reports are considered "Administratively Restricted".
-Distribution, copying, or unauthorized use of the information contained in the SCAN Report file is strictly prohibited.
-An investigative agency (law enforcement or social services) may provide information, records and the name of the reporter without written consent to a court of competent jurisdiction or an employee of a tribe, state or the Federal Government who "Need to Know" the information in the performance of his/her duties.
+Even if the Mandated Reporter indicates that they do not want their identity protected, all SCAN Reports are considered "Administratively Restricted".
+Distribution, copying, or unauthorized use of the information contained in the SCAN Report or official SCAN Report file is strictly prohibited.
+The identity of the person making a child abuse report, as part of their official duties, will not be disclosed to individuals who do not have a need to know without written consent of the individual.
+However, an investigative agency (law enforcement or social services) may provide information, records and the name of the informant without written consent to a court of competent jurisdiction or an employee of a tribe, state or the Federal Government who needs to know the information in the performance of his/her duties.